Last updated: May 5, 2026

 What if I have a planet in the 7th house but a different lord?

 Read both.
 The lord describes the structural condition of the house.
 The planet inside describes what walks into the house.
-A 7th house with Saturn inside but Venus as its lord describes partnerships that feel both serious and pleasure-seeking depending on which voice is louder at the moment.
-The lord usually carries the longer-term reading; the planet inside often dominates the short-term experience.
+A 7th house with Saturn inside but Venus as its lord may blend serious and pleasure-seeking partnership testimony.
+The lord usually carries the longer-term reading; the planet inside often colors the more immediate experience.

 Which is more important, the planet in the house or the lord of the house?

 Classical practice puts the lord first.
 The lord describes the structural state of the life area; the occupant describes a feature within it.
-A well-placed lord with no occupants tends to outperform a packed house with a debilitated lord.
+A well-placed lord with no occupants can carry cleaner testimony than a packed house with a debilitated lord.
 Read the lord first, then ask what the occupants add.

 What if my house lord is retrograde?

-Retrograde lords push the house's expression inward or backward in time.
-The 7th lord retrograde is often associated with reconnections (partners from the past, second chances) or partnerships that take internal work before they show their full shape externally.
-Retrograde does not weaken the lord's dignity directly; it changes the timing and direction of how the house's themes arrive.
+Retrograde lords can push the house's expression inward or backward in time.
+The 7th lord retrograde is often associated with reconnections, partners from the past, second chances, or partnership themes that need internal work before they show externally.
+Retrograde does not weaken the lord's dignity directly; it changes the timing and direction of how the house's themes may arrive.

-Save this result to a free account, watch each lord come online during its profection year, and see how your 7th-, 10th-, and 5th-house lords play out on the Astro Replay timeline.
+Save this result to a free account, watch each lord receive timing emphasis during its profection year, and compare 7th-, 10th-, and 5th-house lord themes on the Astro Replay timeline.

 Saved chartsLive transitsAstro Replay timeline